Should I donate cash or cryptocurrency?

 No. Sending crypto from one wallet to another is not a taxable event in the US.
 You can transfer crypto from as many addresses and wallets that you wish and not pay taxes on it.

-Only if you sell any of that crypto will you have a taxable event.
 Sending crypto, gifting crypto to someone, and donating crypto to a charitable organization are different things and are treated differently for tax purposes.

 Remember that when transferring crypto between wallets, you incur fees, which will probably not be tax-deductible.
 Learn more about the tax implications of transferring crypto between wallets in our guide.